DomeHQ/.github/profile/README.md

 ## 🔴 A note on philosophy

-Dome is not about hype, trends, or slogans.
+Dome doesn’t grow by hype or slogans.

-It grows **not by slogans, but by everyday use** — by people solving real problems.
+It grows **not by slogans, but by everyday use** —
+by people creating domes for real needs.

 If you’re building for real humans, in real contexts, on real phones —
 you’re in the right place.